Symphonia Domestica

-Symphonia Domestica, Op.
-53, is a tone poem for large orchestra by Richard Strauss.
-The work is a musical reflection of the secure domestic life so valued by the composer himself and, as such, harmoniously conveys daily events and family life.
+Symphonia domestica (published in 1904 as SYMPHONIA DOMESTICA and in 1926 as Symphonia domestica), Op.
+53, is a tone poem for large orchestra by Richard Strauss reflecting the secure domestic life valued by the composer and accordingly dedicated by him to "my dear wife and our young one."

 History and composition

 In 1898, Strauss became the chief conductor of the Royal Court Opera in Berlin.
 It was at this point in his life that the composer took a keen interest in his own circumstances and turned his attention to his status and personal history.
 When he began composing the Symphonia Domestica, he intended it to be the sequel to Ein Heldenleben, the next installment of the autobiography of the now-successful artist.

 He worked on the piece during 1903, finishing it on New Year's Eve, in Charlottenburg.

-The piece is scored for piccolo, 3 flutes, 2 oboes, oboe d'amore, English horn, clarinet in D, 3 clarinets (2 in B♭, 1 in A), bass clarinet in B♭, 4 bassoons, contrabassoon, 4 saxophones (soprano in C, alto in F, baritone in F, bass in C) that are ad libitum (optional)), 8 horns in F, 4 trumpets in F and C, 3 trombones, tuba, timpani, bass drum, triangle, cymbals, glockenspiel, 2 harps, and strings.
+The piece is scored for piccolo, 3 flutes, 2 oboes, oboe d'amore, English horn, clarinet in D, 3 clarinets (2 in B♭, 1 in A), bass clarinet in B♭, 4 bassoons, contrabassoon, 4 saxophones (soprano in C, alto in F, baritone in F, bass in C) that are ad libitum (optional), 8 horns in F, 4 trumpets in F and C, 3 trombones, tuba, timpani, bass drum, triangle, cymbals, glockenspiel, 2 harps, and strings.